DevDumDum/MemoryGame/README.md

 # MemoryGame
 ![My Image](./assets/resource/1.png)

+A simple card flipping game where players search for the correct paired card by flipping one at a time.
+Players compete for the time and numbers of moves in completing the game.

 ## Logged in user
 displaying the Play, custom, Highscore, and Exit Button<br>
 <img src="./assets/resource/2.png" width=49% height=50%> <img src="./assets/resource/3.png" width=49% height=50%>